vitovt/OpenWrt-Tools/check_inet.md

 - **SLTE Reconnection**: Restarts the SLTE interface when connectivity issues are detected.
 - **USB Modem Reset**: Power-cycles USB modems if connectivity cannot be restored by SLTE reconnection.
 - **Partial Failure Handling**: Tracks partial failures and reconnects after a configurable number of failed checks.
+- **Lock File Protection**: Prevents multiple instances of the script from running simultaneously.
 - **Logging**: Logs actions and connectivity status to the system logger (`logger`).

 ---